CyVerse-learning-materials/foss/docs/04_documentation_communication.md

     *  Identify and explain different types of project documentation (both internal and external)
     *  Describe tools and approaches to creating your own documentation
     *  Describe best practices for maintaining documentation
-    *  Identify and explain different communication strategies for working in a team (virtual and in person)
     *  Create your own GitHub Pages website (!)

-Peer-reviewed manuscripts or conference preceedings / presentations /posters are one of the primary ways of communicating science, but they are far from the only avenues of communcation available to us as researchers and educators.

-As our methods become more complicated and customized, open science means giving people a better understanding of our approaches and tools than may be required in most journals.

-Communicating amongst a team of researchers that may span institutions, time zones, or continents also requires more modern approaches.

-Strong frameworks for internal communication and documentation can make collaboration easier, improve the quality of your science, and reduce the hassle of collaborative work.

 ## :material-file-document-multiple: Project Documentation

-Documentation is not only the practice of recording, preserving, and organizing information, data, or details in a structured and systematic manner.
-Documentation is essentially the ability to communicate with your future self, or your collaborators, or the world specific ideas and information.
+Documentation is the practice of recording, preserving, and organizing information, data, or details in a structured and systematic manner.
+Documentation is also essential to communicate with your future self, your collaborators, or the world on specific ideas and information.
 Effective documentation must take into consideration the following points:

 - **:material-glasses: Clarity**: Documentation should be easy to understand with clear language and no ambiguity.
 - **:octicons-circle-16: Completeness**: It must cover all essential details, leaving nothing crucial undocumented.